epam/edp-admin-console/documentation/add_applications.md

     _**INFO:** If the Import strategy is used, the Application Name field will not be displayed._

+6. Specify the name of the default branch where you want the development to be performed.

+    _**NOTE**: The default branch cannot be deleted._

-6. Select any of the supported application languages with its framework in the **Application Code Language/framework** field:
+7. Select any of the supported application languages with its framework in the **Application Code Language/framework** field:

     - Java – selecting Java allows using Java 8 or Java 11.
     - JavaScript - selecting JavaScript allows using the React framework.